WW-P vs Montgomery Township:

 You commute to NYC and need train access (Princeton Junction is a game-changer).
 You want your family to be part of a large, established Asian-American community with Chinese grocery stores, restaurants, and cultural organizations.
 You prefer starting with a condo or townhome before moving to a single-family home.
 You want more housing options at various price points.

 You want a larger lot and more private, custom-home feel.
 You prefer a quieter community with less academic pressure (still excellent schools — just a different culture).
-You don't need NYC train access.
-You want more house and land for your money compared to WW-P's single-family homes.
+You do not need NYC train access.
+You want more house and land for your money compared to WW-P single-family homes.

 If being part of a well-established Chinese-American community is important — with weekend Chinese language schools, Chinese grocery shopping, and cultural organizations nearby — WW-P is the stronger choice.
-Montgomery's Chinese community is growing but smaller.
-That said, many of our Chinese clients choose Montgomery for the space and lifestyle, and we've helped dozens of families thrive in both communities.
+Montgomery Chinese community is growing but smaller.
+That said, many of our Chinese clients choose Montgomery for the space and lifestyle, and we have helped dozens of families thrive in both communities.

-There's no wrong choice.
+There is no wrong choice.
 Both districts are among NJ's best.
-We've sold hundreds of homes in each.
+We have sold hundreds of homes in each.
 The "right" district depends on your family's specific priorities — commute, lot size, community, budget, and lifestyle.

 The best way to decide?
 Talk to someone who knows both districts intimately.
-We've been doing this for 22 years, and we'll give you an honest assessment — not a sales pitch.
+We have been doing this for 20+ years, and we will give you an honest assessment — not a sales pitch.

 A 15-minute conversation with our team will give you clarity.
-We've sold in both districts for 22 years — we'll give you the honest truth, not a sales pitch. 我们说中文。
+We have sold in both districts for 20+ years — we will give you the honest truth, not a sales pitch.